TomKellyGenetics/vioplot/README.md

 vioplot (0.3)  is backwards-compatible with vioplot (0.2).
 The following features are supported:

-* `vioplot()` generates a violin plot by ploting a violin for each group of variables.
+* `vioplot()` generates a violin plot by plotting a violin for each group of variables.

 * `vioplot()` also takes additional arguments to specify `main`, `sub`, `xlab`, and `ylab` as used in `plot` or `title`